 Kiwi Crate saved my life during the winter when the girls were mainly stuck inside after school and now that spring is here, I pull them out on days when Tally takes an extra long nap or they’re complaining about being bored.

-I also think they’re the BEST gift to ask for when grandparents request birthday or holiday gift suggestions and you really don’t want some giant, plastic toy that you’ll never be able to get rid of.
+I also think Kiwi Crates are the BEST gift to ask for when grandparents request birthday or holiday gift suggestions and you really don’t want some giant, plastic toy that you’ll never be able to get rid of.

 I’ve worked with Kiwi Crate on sponsored Instagram Stories, but there’s so much more that I wanted to share about this subscription box that I felt like it deserved a whole post of its own.

 My girls are obsessed with crafts and projects.
 Give them some fabric and scissors and a needle and they’ll spend the afternoon making tiny purses or doll dresses.

 They’d happily do projects every afternoon.